hassaan024/hassaan024/README.md

 I build the systems that record and assess how people learn: xAPI statement pipelines, role-scoped multi-tenant platforms, and NLP-based automated feedback.
-I'm part of the IEEE Learning Technology Standards Committee's xAPI subcommittee, contributing to the Total Learning Architecture publication.
+I'm part of the IEEE Learning Technology Standards Committee, contributing to the Total Learning Architecture publication.

 ### Selected work